 “In the early days he wore the traditional blue breeches and red jacket, the latter being embroidered with the gibbet and ladder in black.
 A pink two-cornered hat completed the attire, together with a sword at his waist (for personal defence, not for execution purposes).
 But by 1786 he was given carte blanche in his official dress and so adopted a long double-breasted frock coat of dark green material worn with a wide white cravat and striped trousers.
 A tall top hat covered his sandy hair … Later in his career his apparel altered yet again, and he took to wearing an elegant short jacket and breeches, with silk stockings and bright buckled shoes.
 A tricorne hat completed his appearance with, of course, the customary sword.”

-Prior to the creation of the guillotine, Sanson accomplished his executions with rather lightweight tools.
-They were vulnerable to problems under heavy usage and replacement costs were prohibitive, which is part of the reason an executioner never became rich.
-In addition, Sanson had to employ assistants and buy everything associated with the execution, which included such things as ropes, straps, hatchets, sawdust, axes, tumbrils, and horses.
+Prior to the creation of the guillotine, Sanson accomplished his executions with rather lightweight tools that were vulnerable to problems under heavy usage.
+Replacement costs were prohibitive, which is part of the reason Sanson and other executioners never became rich.
+In addition, French executioner Charles-Henri Sanson had to employ assistants and buy everything associated with the execution, which included such things as ropes, straps, hatchets, sawdust, axes, tumbrils, and horses.

 He was allowed in the early days to supplement his income in various ways.
 For instance, he was entitled to whatever possessions the executed person had on them at the time of their death (watches, clothing, hats, etc.), but that changed slightly when it was decreed that all clothing should be donated to the poor.
 Sanson was eventually allowed to sell some cadavers for medical research, and, in addition, anyone executed had to have their hair cut off to ensure their neck could be viewed clearly.
 This hair he then sold to wigmakers at a profit.